kratosaurion7/RPG-Project/README.txt

 4. ----- To contribute -----
 If you would like to contribute to the projcet, maybe it be modification to the code or comments/suggestions.
 Send me a mail at tristan.dube@gmail.com and we can talk about it.
 This was created as a one man project and I'm not really looking for another person to code with me but I would be a fool to refuse help and feedback.
 Feel free to fork my project and modify it as you want.
 Just mention my name and we're good to go.

+5. ----- Disclaimer -----
+I took a couple of images here and there.
+Most textures are from me but the item pictures and sprites are the property of their respective owner.
+Disclaimer.txt can be found at these location:
+\Textures\Items

 How To Report a bug:

 1. Describe the bug: